lbachman/Attendance-Tracker-App/README.md

    - Start the development server using `npm start`.

 3. **Mobile Frontend**:
-   - Navigate to the `mobile-frontend` directory.
+   - Navigate to the phone app directory.
    - Open the solution in Visual Studio.
-   - Configure the API endpoint in the code.
    - Build and run on the desired device or emulator.

-## Contribution Guidelines

-Contributions are welcome!
-Please follow the guidelines outlined in the `CONTRIBUTING.md` file.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.